hazelcast/hazelcast-nodejs-client/README.md

 };
 ```

 Now, you need to make sure that the Hazelcast member recognizes the entry processor.
-For this, you need to implement the Java equivalent of your entry processor and its factory and create your own compiled class or JAR files.
-For adding your own compiled class or JAR files to the server's `CLASSPATH`, please see [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).
+For this, you need to implement the Java equivalent of your entry processor and its factory, and create your own compiled class or JAR files.
+For adding your own compiled class or JAR files to the server's `CLASSPATH`, see the [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).

-The following is an example code which can be the Java equivalent of entry processor in Node.js client:
+The following is the Java equivalent of the entry processor in Node.js client given above:

 ```java
 import com.hazelcast.map.AbstractEntryProcessor;